SKuipers/gibbon-docs/introduction/guide-to-open-source.md

 # Support

 ::: tip
 Initially, open source can sound like a DIY project: do it yourself, you’re on your own, sink or swim.
 Luckily, that’s not the case.
-This section offers info about how open source support works and how to set your school up for success.
+This **Support** section offers info about how open source support works and how to set your school up for success.
 :::

 ## Explore your Options